-Yukon University study finds microplastics in Whitehorse air | CBC News
+Whitehorse one of the only cities in the world to measure airborne microplastics | CBC News

 The third way microplastic particles ended up in the atmosphere was due to agriculture.
 Agricultural soils tend to contain a lot of microplastics as more farmers use plastic mulch and water that contains plastics from wastewater treatment plants.

-Brahney said she's "really glad" to see the Yukon University study measure microplastic deposition in Whitehorse.
+Brahney said she's "really glad" to see this study measure microplastic deposition in Whitehorse.

 "We just need, as a research community, so much more information."

-Postma and Brahney said the long-term health effects of breathing in microplastics are unknown.
+Postma and Brahney said the long-term health effects of breathing-in microplastics are unknown.

 Postma hopes to expand microplastic deposition measurement to other Yukon communities.

-"It's a low-cost, low-maintenance, microplastic collection system that can be used in remote areas," he said.
+"It's a low cost, low maintenance, microplastic collection system that can be used in remote areas," he said.

 With files from Mike Crawley